pleachcx/encore_gatsby/content/posts/2022-05-23-floor-transformation.md

 categories:
   - category: Our Work
 meta:
-  title: Floor Transformation
+  title: Working From Home
-  description: Renovated flooring
+  description: ""
 ---
 Updating your flooring to maximise the appeal of your home is a wise investment.
 We can transform tired and drab floors, decks and tiles in a very short time frame so that you can go to market with confidence.